oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 Some workflow components, like an email notification, may be created only via the command line.

-.. warning:: In the user interface, you cannot edit or clone the workflows that contain transition actions and conditions.
+.. warning:: In the user interface, you cannot edit or clone workflows that contain transition actions and conditions.
+If you need to clone a workflow anyway, see :ref:`How to clone a wokflow via the command line console <workflows--actions--clone>`.

-For how to create, edit and clone workflows from the server side, see `Workflow Documentation <https://github.com/oroinc/platform/blob/master/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/index.md>`__ in the oroinc/platform repository on GitHub.
+For how to create and manage workflows from the server side, see `Workflow Documentation <https://github.com/oroinc/platform/blob/master/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/index.md>`__ in the oroinc/platform repository on GitHub.

 .. _doc--system--workflow-management--activate: